-The term ‘blog’ is actually just short for web log, and in reality can cover most kinds of website apart from corporate ones or online stores.
+The term ‘blog’ is actually just short for web log, and in reality can cover most kinds of website (including niche websites) apart from corporate ones or online stores.

 In fact even the biggest business sites and retailers often have a blog section on their site, which they use as a way of driving traffic to their sites and encouraging customer loyalty.